 REGIONAL HEALTH THREATS – Radon & Arsenic in Private Wells

-Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water into a sealed chamber, then safely vented outside the home to ambient air.
+Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water into a sealed chamber, It is then safely vented outside the home to ambient air.
 These systems are typically installed in the basement at the water supply point of entry.

 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.

 Again, any water filtration system designed should start with a water test before an informed recommendation can be made.
+For a link to the annual water quality report, see https://www.grotonwater.org/category/consumer-confidence/.